 User clicked on the View State with Highest Volume by Category Report button from the Dashboard form.

-Run the Get Year and Month task: query for information about the available year and month fields from the DAY table.
+Run the Get Year and Month List task: query for information about the available year and month fields from the DAY table.

 Display both year and month lists in descending order on the drop-down list.